 Queen's is situated on traditional Anishnaabe and Haudenosaunee Territory: to acknowledge this traditional territory is to recognize history that predates the earliest European colonies, and its significance for the Indigenous peoples who lived, and continue to live, upon it.

 From the Wolf Clan, Mohawks of Akwesasne, Ann works for Queen's Law and the Smith School of Business, liaising with faculties and groups across Queen's and in the surrounding community.
 She works with prospective students as well as current students, organizing discussions, cultural events, guest speakers, Feast nights and more.
-She is happy to connect Aboriginal students at Queen's Law!
+She is happy to connect Indigenous students at Queen's Law!

-Aboriginal student resources – at Queen's Law and across the university
+Indigenous student resources – at Queen's Law and across the university

-An 'Aboriginal Ambassador' and Canadian business leader
+Aboriginal Ambassador and Canadian business leader

 Recent Indigenous speakers, visitors and honorees at Queen's Law

-Famed Indigenous architect Douglas Cardinal was granted an honorary degree at the law school during 2018 Convocation.
-Prior to this, Mr. Cardinal also spoke at the Faculty on March 31, 2017 to share an Indigenous perspective on what Canadian society looks like.
+Famed Indigenous architect Douglas Cardinal was granted an honorary degree at the law school during the Spring 2018 Convocation.
+Prior to this, Mr. Cardinal also spoke at the Faculty on March 31, 2017, to share an Indigenous perspective on what Canadian society looks like.
 Queen's Law has also recently created a bursary in Mr. Cardinal's name (see below).

 Committed to Indigenous student success